 Storyboarding is an art unto itself which is why so many storyboard artists illustrate outside of the film world.
 In addition to being an artist, they must have a multitude of other skills and proficiencies.
 They must be able to translate the visions of the producer, writer, director, DP, production designer… and sometimes the studio, production company or client…into compelling, yet achievable imagery.

-Storyboard courtesy of the LA-based artist Jacob Glaser for a Nissan Juke commercial.
+Storyboard courtesy of the LA-based artist Jacob Glaser.

 A seasoned storyboard artist should also have a strong understanding of production logistics and incorporate various practical and budgetary restrictions in their designs.